vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

-For more technical details, [read on ...](https://github.com/vistadataproject/documents).
+For more technical details, [see the technical overview ...](https://github.com/vistadataproject/documents).